 - Multiple styles and options: Finally, kerosene heaters come in all sizes, shapes, and styles, giving you endless heating choices.
 Some are portable kerosene heaters, while others are permanently installed.
 Some are convective, while others are radiant heaters.
 And so forth.

 Dangers of Kerosene Heaters Indoors

-Despite the many advantages, though, kerosene heaters have a few drawbacks, especially with regards to safety.
+Despite the many advantages, though, there are several kerosene heater problems, especially with regards to safety.
 The following are common safety problems;

 Kerosene heaters, as with any flame-producing heating system, comes with a substantial fire hazard.
 First off, the fuel itself can catch fire and other combustible materials such as aerosol sprays.

 Therefore you must be extremely careful, especially when refilling the removable fuel tank.
 Secondly, if the flames reach your drapes or curtains, it can catch fire.
 It is advisable to put to fire sources such as burning candles.

 Kerosene heaters also present a significant burn risk.
 Remember that the kerosene flame reaches between 300 and 500 degrees Fahrenheit.

 You don’t need to come in full contact with such a hot flame to get burned.
 You may get a scalding even from a few inches out.
 Additionally, the surface of the kerosene heater may also become very hot, creating another potential burn risk.

 Carbon Monoxide Poisoning

 All convective heaters that burn fossil fuels produce dangerously high amounts of carbon monoxide.
 Kerosene isn’t any different.
 It produces significant amounts of CO.
 What you need to know is that carbon monoxide (CO) is a colorless, odorless, but hazardous gas.

 When inhaled, CO attaches to hemoglobin in the blood, effectively blocking the body’s cells from receiving oxygen.
 This can quickly send you into shock and causes death in a matter of hours.